NPC-Worldwide/npcsh/docs/npc_cli.md

 npc serve --port 5337

 ```
-If you want to initialize a project based on templates and then make it available for serving, you can do so like this
+If you want to initialize a project based on templates, and then make it available for serving, you can do so like this:
 ```bash
 npc serve -t 'sales, marketing' -ctx 'im developing a team that will focus on sales and marketing within the logging industry.
 I need a team that can help me with the following: - generate leads - create marketing campaigns - build a sales funnel - close deals - manage customer relationships - manage sales pipeline - manage marketing campaigns - manage marketing budget' -m llama3.2 -pr ollama
 ```
-This will use the specified model and provider to generate a team of npcs to fit the templates and context provided.
+This will use the specified model and provider to generate a team of NPCs to fit the templates and context provided..

 Once the server is up and running, you can access the API endpoints at `http://localhost:5337/api/`.
 Here are some example curl commands to test the endpoints: